Skip to content

-Greece is a well-known vacation destination in Europe.
-A country where guaranteed sunny days and warm weather attract visitors from all over the world.
-While backpacking Greece you will not only find beaches and sun but also a place full of diversified sights.
+Greece is a well-known vacation destination in Europe – a country where guaranteed sunny days and warm weather attract visitors from all over the world.
+While backpacking in Greece, you will find beaches and sun and a place full of diverse sights.

-Backpacking in Greece is a kind of thing to do, if you enjoy a lot’s adventures, some unique hiking trails, exploring ancient archaeological sites, having a proper party, and spoiling yourself in picturesque islands.
-A very diversified country that suits every kind of traveler.
+Backpacking in Greece is a kind of thing if you enjoy many adventures, unique hiking trails, exploring ancient archaeological sites, having a good party, and spoiling yourself on picturesque islands.
+It is a very diversified country that suits every kind of traveler.

 What can you find from this backpacking Greece travel guide?

-What places to see in Greece.
+What places to see in Greece?
 Approximate travel costs in main areas.
 How to get in and get around Greece.
-Travel tips to wander around on a budget.
+Travel tips for wandering around on a budget.
 Average daily budget.
-How to say hello in Greek and many more.
+How to say hello in Greek, and many more.

 Quick Facts About Greece

-• What Greek people like: Hospitable, into good food and coffee, start the day slow, enjoy the outdoors.
+- What Greek people are like: Hospitable, into good food and coffee, start the day slow, and enjoy the outdoors.

 Things to Do and See in Greece

-1. Visit the biggest landmark in Greece – The Acropolis
+1. Visit the most prominent landmark in Greece – The Acropolis

-The symbolic landmark in Greece shines up on a hill in the middle of the capital Athens.
-Probably the most famous ancient citadel stands on the freestanding hill and is seen at other famous spots like Ancient Agora, Filopappou Hill, Lycabettus Hill, Monastiraki Square, The Temple Of Olympian Zeus, and more.
+The symbolic landmark in Greece shines up on a hill in the middle of Athens.
+The most famous ancient citadel stands on the freestanding hill and is seen at other favorite spots like Ancient Agora, Filopappou Hill, Lycabettus Hill, Monastiraki Square, The Temple Of Olympian Zeus, and more.

-The citadel is mostly recognized by Parthenon Temple, which is the most iconic landmark.
-The entrance fee to the famous Acropolis is 20€, but you can save money overall, when you claim a combined ticket (30€ for 7 ancient parks).
+The citadel is mainly recognized by the Parthenon Temple, the most iconic landmark.
+The entrance fee to the famous Acropolis is 20€, but you can save money overall when you claim a combined ticket (30€ for seven ancient parks).

 2. Try windsurfing on Lefkada Island

-Lefkada Island, like the other Ionian Islands in western Greece, is mostly known for its sandy and turquoise water beaches.
-The most scenic one is Porto Katsiki Beach with a white cliff.
-Other places to visit are charming mountain and fisher villages like Nidri, Vasiliki, Englouvi, where you can taste delicious Greek food.
+Like the other Ionian Islands in western Greece, Lefkada Island is mainly known for its sandy and turquoise water beaches.
+The most scenic one is Porto Katsiki Beach, with a white cliff.
+Other places to visit are charming mountain and fisher villages like Nidri, Vasiliki, and Englouvi, where you can taste delicious Greek food.

-Other than nature, Lefkada is also popular in water sports, especially kite- and windsurfing.
+Besides nature, Lefkada is favored in water sports, especially kite surfing and windsurfing.
 Moderate winds through the summer make it a great place to try out these water sports from beginners to more advanced surfers.
-Two main spots are Agios Ioannis and Vasiliki beach.
+The two main spots are Agios Ioannis and Vasiliki Beach.

 Read more: Cheap Greek islands to visit.